Country of Operation

 Target income level

 SummaryAnjali works in one of the most neglected areas of health, mental health, to promote the understanding, awareness, care and treatment of mental health issues in India.

 Anjali's vision is to develop an inclusive, rights-based system of care of treatment for persons with mental illness in India.

 Key program components

 Anjali has adopted a four-fold strategy towards its vision of developing an inclusive, rights-based system of care and treatment for people with mental illness:

-- Deepening the civic engagement of young citizens – developing cohorts of young mental health activists that build local bases of knowledge and empathy for person with mental illness and ensure the timely treatment of mentally ill persons in their neighbourhood
+Deepening the civic engagement of young citizens and developing cohorts of young mental health activists that build local bases of knowledge and empathy for person with mental illness and ensure the timely treatment of mentally ill persons in their neighbourhood.

 While the rehabilitation and re-integration of recovered patients in half-way homes costs approximately USD 2100 per patient, per year, Anjali's services total USD 870 per person, per year, due to its partnership with the government health systems.

 Another important reason to partner with government hospitals emerges from the acknowledgement that state institutions have historically oppressed and abused people with mental illness.
 Anjali introduces innovative therapies and curative interventions within the functioning of an entrenched state system of health care, while at the same time, critiquing government practices through its advocacy programs.